 Does our culture consider cooks and carpenters to be as high in their status as lawyers or doctors (remember we’re not asking what we think, but what value our culture generally gives to those professions)?
 Our culture creates a distinction that we sometimes refer to as “blue collar” work versus “white collar” work.

 In the Middle Ages and even for much of the Renaissance, the artist was seen as someone who worked with his hands—they were considered skilled laborers, craftsmen, or artisans.
 This was something that Renaissance artists fought fiercely against.
 They wanted, understandably, to be considered as thinkers and innovators.
 And during the Renaissance the status of the artist does change dramatically, but it would take centuries for successful artists to gain the extremely high status we grant to “art stars” today (for example, Pablo Picasso, Andy Warhol, Jeff Koons, or Damien Hirst).

 What we value has changed

-Medieval paintings were often sumptuous objects made with gold and other precious materials.
-What made these paintings valuable were these materials (blue, for example, was often made from the rare and expensive semi-precious stone, Lapis Lazuli).
+Medieval paintings were often sumptuous objects made with gold and other precious materials (like Simone Martini’s Annunciation).
+What made these paintings valuable were these materials (blue, for example, was often made from the rare and expensive semi-precious stone, lapis lazuli).
 These materials were lavished on objects to express religious devotion or to reflect the wealth and status of its patron.
 Today the value of a painting is often the result of something entirely different.
 Picasso could have painted on a napkin and it would have been incredibly valuable just because it was by Picasso—art is now an expression of the artist and materials often have little to do with the worth of the art.